ipfs-inactive/blog/content/post/101-rust-ipfs-unixfs.md

 }
 {{< / highlight >}}

+Let's step through this implementation one function at a time.

+`Walker::new`

-The creation of `ipfs_unixfs::walk::Walker` is possible only with a root or start `Cid` and an optional path name to the root document. `Walker` tracks the path inside the graph for any entries.
+A new `Walker` is created by passing in a start `Cid` and an optional `root_name`, or the path of the root document.
+Once created, the `Walker will start traversing the path inside the graph for entries.

+`Walker::pending_links`

-While `Walker::pending_links` may have a gnarly-looking signature, at the same time it communicates an important invariant of the API: whenever there exists a `Walker` value, there must be some pending links to load.
+This function may have a gnarly-looking signature, at the same time it communicates an important invariant of the API: whenever there exists a `Walker` value, there must be some pending links to load.
 This also means that the calling code does not have to deal with unwrapping an `Option<Cid>` from an `Iterator::next`, but can just get the next `Cid` as follows:

 {{<highlight rust>}}
 let (next, prefetchable_links) = walker.pending_links();
 {{</highlight>}}

 The iterator (`prefetchable_links`) in the tuple can be used to start pre-fetching the `Cid`s from the network.
 When walking a directory, `prefetchable_links` will contain unvisited links to entries under the directory.
 However, following an opening of a multi-block file, `prefetchable_links` would now contain the next, most important, links for the file.
 Since files can expand on every block before hitting the leaf level, it can be a long time before any of the previously seen "prefetchable" blocks are ready to be processed.

+`Walker::continue_walk`

 Continuing the walk returns a `ContinuedWalk` on success, which is an enum of three possibilities:

 1. file (new or continuation)
 2. directory (new or continuation)